The Counselling Process

 The therapeutic relationship between us is one of acceptance and honesty.
 As your counsellor, I provide you with the support or challenge you may need to make any desired changes or outcomes.

-Due to the nature of what we may be working on, this can leave you feeling out of sorts for a brief period of time at the start of your counselling journey.
+Due to the nature of what we may be working on, this can sometimes leave you feeling out of sorts for a brief period of time at the start of your counselling journey.
 This is only temporary and is to be expected due to the nature of what we may be working on.
 As your counselling continues this will fade over time.

 It is important to recognise this as a something that may happen in the early stages and not see it as a negative side effect of therapy.